-- ▶ Before commencing the journey, carry out a functional check of indicating and lighting equipment, the steering and the brakes. - ▶ If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
-During the journey, the swivel seats must remain locked in place in the direction of travel. - Carefully store all moving parts and all loose objects before starting your journey.
+- Before commencing the journey, carry out a functional check of indicating and lighting equipment, the steering and the brakes. - If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
+During the journey, the swivel seats must remain locked in place in the direction of travel. - Carefully store all moving parts and all loose objects before starting your journey. - Before commencing the journey, store the flat screen securely.

-- ▶ Before commencing the journey, store the flat screen securely. - ▶ During the journey, persons are only to sit on the permitted seats (see chapter 5).
-The authorised number of seats is stipulated in the vehicle documents. - ► Seat belts must be worn by all passengers. - ► Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - Always secure children with the children safety equipment prescribed for the respective height and weight. - Only attach the child restraint system to seats that are specified for this purpose.
-Only forward-facing child restraint systems are permitted. - ► The base vehicle is a commercial vehicle (small truck).
-Adjust your driving technique accordingly. - In case of underpasses, tunnels or similar obstacles, note the total height of the vehicle (including the roof load). - In winter, the roof must be free of snow and ice before commencing the journey. - ► Check tyre pressure before a journey or every 2 weeks.
+- During the journey, persons are only to sit on the permitted seats (see chapter 5).
+The authorised number of seats is stipulated in the vehicle documents. - Seat belts must be worn by all passengers. - Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - Always secure children with the children safety equipment prescribed for the respective height and weight. - Only attach the child restraint system to seats that are specified for this purpose.
+Only forward-facing child restraint systems are permitted. - The base vehicle is a commercial vehicle (small truck).
+Adjust your driving technique accordingly. - ▶ In case of underpasses, tunnels or similar obstacles, note the total height of the vehicle (including the roof load). - In winter, the roof must be free of snow and ice before commencing the journey. - Check tyre pressure before a journey or every 2 weeks.
 Wrong tyre pressure causes excessive wear and can lead to damage or even to tyre burst.
-You can lose control of the vehicle (see section 14.6). - ▶ Do not operate the heater at petrol stations.
-Danger of explosion! - ▶ Do not operate the heater in closed spaces.
+You can lose control of the vehicle (see section 14.6). - Do not operate the heater at petrol stations.
+Danger of explosion! - Do not operate the heater in closed spaces.
 Danger of suffocation!

-- ▶ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 4). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the maximum permissible gross weight and axle loads (refer to vehicle documents). - ▷ Before commencing the journey, ensure that all cupboard doors, the toilet compartment door and all drawers and flaps are secure.
-Engage the refrigerator door securing device. - ▷ Before commencing the journey, close windows and skylights. - ▷ Before commencing the journey, close all external flaps and lock them. - ▶ Remove external supports (if installed) before commencing the journey. - During the initial journey and each time after changing a wheel, retighten the wheel bolts/wheel nuts after 50 km (30 miles).
+- Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 4). - When loading the vehicle and during breaks in the journey, e.g. when reloading luggage or food, observe the technically permissible maximum laden mass and the technically permissible maximum laden mass on the axle (see the vehicle documents). - Before commencing the journey, ensure that all cupboard doors, the toilet compartment door and all drawers and flaps are secure.
+Engage the refrigerator door securing device. - ▷ Before commencing the journey, close windows and skylights. - ▷ Before commencing the journey, close all external flaps and lock them. - ▷ Remove external supports (if installed) before commencing the journey. - During the initial journey and each time after changing a wheel, retighten the wheel bolts/wheel nuts after 50 km (30 miles).
 Subsequently inspect them at regular intervals in order to ensure that they are firmly seated.
-See chapter 14 for tightening torque. - > Tyres must not be older than 6 years as the material becomes brittle over time (see chapter 14). - ▶ When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
+See chapter 14 for tightening torque. - ▷ Tyres must not be older than 6 years as the material becomes brittle over time (see chapter 14). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
 When using snow chains, drive slowly (maximum speed 50 km/h) and only on streets which are completely covered with snow.
 Otherwise the vehicle could be damaged.